Algorithmic Idealism: What Should You Believe to Experience Next?

 It is the year 2048.
 You can no longer feel your arms and legs, but you dream of the warm autumn sun breaking through colorful leaves.
 A blackbird calls from a distance and your daughter smiles at you, a picnic blanket, the shade of the trees.
 Only the flickering of the ceiling light and the flashing of the surveillance monitors bring you back to reality, and only temporarily, until the warm feeling of the pain medication makes your perception fade.

 You have not made this decision lightly.
 You have spent years studying philosophy, ethics and neuroscience.
 In the end, it was thoughts like Bostrom’s fable2N.
 Bostrom, The Fable of the Dragon-Tyrant, J. Med.
-Ethics 31, 273-277 (2005). and the experimental results of AfterMath that convinced you to go for it.
+Ethics 31, 273-277 (2005); copy on Bostrom’s homepage. and the experimental results of AfterMath that convinced you to go for it.
 You are pretty sure that you are trying the right thing.
 And you are hopeful that it will go well.

 And yet, you are afraid.
 You are afraid because you are human.
 The perception fades, the pain disappears, but the fear and the will to live remain.
 Your eyes are closed, but you feel the Doctor enter the room.
 You must have heard his feet scrubbing across the plastic floor of the hospital room, albeit unconsciously.